pirate-lofy/car-driving/README.md

 # car-driving
-This a prototype for a simulation of car driving application helps disables to drive their cars with only the movement and the position of their faces. this a prototype..it needs alot of work to be better
+This a prototype for a simulation of a car driving application helps disables to drive their cars with only the movement and the position of their faces.

 # Structure